0x5h4q/0x5h4q.github.io/_posts/2026-05-17-thm-vulnnet-roasted-writeup.md

 Johnny Leet
 ```

-Now we need the actual AD usernames..i almost wanted to try using a tool called username-anarchy...works pretty much like OneRuleToThemAll and would mutate the usernames into different possibiliteis and try it.
+Now we need the actual AD usernames..i almost wanted to try using a tool called username-anarchy...works pretty much like OneRuleToThemAll and would mutate the usernames into different possibilities and try it.
 But we already have the guest account so no need.

 ---